smkim1223/Note_Obsidian_Git/_PARA note taking/004 Archive/2025 PNNL works/CDP/FY25 PhD intern e-evaluation.md

 ### Manager Summary and Rating Section: Manager Summary and Rating
 Guidance: Provide a summary of staff member's progress and accomplishments towards established goals, overall performance assessment and rating for the fiscal year.
 (Required).
 4 - Outstanding

+## Manager comments revised by SKim
+Julia has demonstrated exceptional performance and growth during her time as an intern.
+Her scientific and technical knowledge is impressive, showing a solid understanding in her research area for electrocatalytic hydrogenation of biomass-derived compounds.
+Julia consistently develops her experties by asking insightful questions for the project, analyzing technical and scientific issues effectively, and applying her technical skills creatively to overcome challenges.

+Julia has consistently contributed helpful suggestions for the project and demonstrated a strong motivation to achieve results.
+She also exhibits a high standards for the lab and team, which foster a positive team environment.

+I believe Julia has been successful in organizing her research tasks effectively to meet her goals, which furtehr leads to developing her skills through collaboration and educational opportunities.

+Lastly, Julia working collaboratively with others.
+Her communication with others stand out, as she consistently conveys information in a clear and concise manner.

 # Boda